 A Quality Brand

-Most standing desks you can buy online these days are made in China these days and they typically sit well below the quality and performance standards of the top-rated American made standing desks.
-Eureka Ergonomic products, while made in China, employ the highest quality designs and componentry as compared to the rest.
+Most standing desks you can buy online these days are made in China, and they typically sit well below the quality and performance standards of the top-rated American made standing desks.
+Eureka Ergonomic products, while made in China, employ the highest quality designs and componentry compared to the rest.
 This is a company with 300-some engineers and state-of-the-art robotic production facilities.

-So that’s just a blanket statement about Eureka as a manufacturer.
 Now let’s take a look at their E-60 standup desk platform.
-Note that this is the same basic desk as the Eureka E-60 Electric L-Desk which we also review.
-Only the desktop color and shape is different.
+Note this is the same basic desk as the Eureka E-60 Electric L-Desk, which we’ve also reviewed; only the desktop color and shape is different.

 A No-Excuses Electric Base